Jean Rosenthal

-Jean Rosenthal (born Eugenia Rosenthal; March 16, 1912 – May 1, 1969) is considered a pioneer in the field of theatrical lighting design.
+Jean Rosenthal (born Eugenia Rosenthal; March 16, 1912 – May 1, 1969) was an American lighting designer.
+She is considered a pioneer in the field of theatrical lighting design.
 She was born in New York City to Romanian-Jewish immigrants.

 In the early part of the 20th century, the lighting designer was not a formalized position; the set designer or electrician handled the lighting of a production.
 Rosenthal helped make the lighting designer an integral member of the design team.
 She also said that lighting "was a career in itself".
 As well as particular lighting innovations, she created an atmosphere specific to the production, and she was in demand as a Broadway lighting designer.